ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 ### What's This Got to do with Distributed Systems?

-Let's say we have a system with two replicas that holds information very different to the shopping cart example.
-Here, these replicas hold the value of our Boolean register and they receive conflicting updates:
+Let's say we have a system with two replicas that hold a type of information that is very different to the shopping cart example.
+Here, these replicas hold the value of our Boolean register and they then receive conflicting updates:

 ![Conflicting Updates](./img/L22%20Conflicting%20Updates.png)